 Port knocking

-Thursday 26 February 2004This is over 20 years old.
+Thursday 26 February 2004This is close to 21 years old.
 Be careful.

 Port Knocking is a clever technique to secure a machine.
 No ports are open, but failures on ports are monitored for a specific sequence of port attempts.
 If the correct ports are attempted in the correct sequence, then a port is opened, and the external machine can get in.
 The technique adds a meta-level to normal security measures, and turns failures into interesting information.